Back from the Brink

 "Only what he asked me to do."
 She replied.

 "What is it?"
-Kairi asked.
+Kairi asked frightened.

-"Ha-ha-ha.
-Don't you remember?
+Ansem laughed at her pitiful attack.
+"Don't you remember?
 Your magic has no effect on me."
 He boasted.
 "My soul was cast into the abyss long ago.

 "RIKU!"
 Kairi called.

 Alirah opened a portal and directed everyone to jump through.
 Kairi took one last look at Riku and went through.
 Goofy and Donald followed after her.
 "I swear I'll come back for you!"
 Alirah pledged.

-"That's where you're wrong," Riku spat back.
+"That's where you're wrong!"
+Riku spat back.
 "You've tried so many times to kill her.
 What makes you think you'll succeed this time?"

 "Because I came close tonight."

-"I'm sure you'll tell me boy."
+"I'm sure you'll tell me, boy."
+Ansem laughed derisively.

 "Because Terra won't let you."
 Ansem gritted his teeth.
-"Terra gave her that crystal and swore he'd protect her.
-And he's still living up to that vow."
+"Terra swore he'd always protect her.
+He's living up to that vow."
 Ansem inhaled two deep breaths.
 Oh how he wished he could hit the boy for his impudence.
 Riku continued to badger him.
 "Now I see why Alirah admired him so much.
-Because even in when he's gone, he still prevents you from carrying out your missions."
+Because even in when he's gone, he still prevents you from carrying out your missions.
+Looks like you didn't claim him as much as you thought."
 Ansem squinted his eyes.
-"Looks like you didn't claim him as much as you thought."
 Riku folded his arms.
 He felt like he had won the argument.

 Ansem began to laugh.
 It was deep, low, and maniacal.
 It echoed throughout the whole hall.
 Riku shivered.
 "But I bet you wish I had."
 He said slyly.

-"Riku I know Alirah as well as those from that pathetic Disney castle.
+"Riku, I know Alirah as well as those from that pathetic Disney castle.
 Her feelings for Terra burn as hot as they did nine years ago.
 Blossoming into full fledge love."
 Riku turned away, trying to hide his blush.
 "What makes you think she truly loves you?"
-Riku let out a breath.
+Riku let out a breath, touching his lips.
 "I know she kissed you.
-But was it because she cared about you, or because you remind her of Terra?"
+But was it because she cared about you?
+Or because you remind her of Terra?"
 Riku blinked at the dark skinned man.
 Before he could deny and berate a ridiculous claim, Riku began to fade away.
-His face nearly heartbroken.
-Ansem gave him one finally smirk and regained control over his body.
-"Now then," he faced the door, "To finish what I started."
+Unfortunately, Ansem saw the heartbreak on his face.
+Ansem gave him one finally smirk and regained control over his body, inhaling sweet liberty.
+"Now then, to finish what I started."
+He faced the final door.